raphaka/cairn1e_toki_pona/docs/index.md

 <!--### Scars
 When damage to a PC reduces their HP to exactly 0, they are sometimes changed irrevocably.
 See the [**Scars**](/cairn-srd#scars-1) table for more.-->
 ### pakala sijelo
-KU pi jan musi li kama 0 li lili ala li suli ala la ona li ken ante pi tenpo ale. o lukin e lipu [[#pakala sijelo]].
+KU pi jan musi li kama 0 li lili ala li suli ala la ona li ken ante pi tenpo ale. o lukin e lipu [pakala sijelo](#pakala-sijelo).

 <!--### Unconsciousness & Death
 When a character dies, the player is free to create a new character or take control of a hireling.
 They immediately join the party in order to reduce downtime.-->